-A road trip around the Olympic Peninsula is the perfect way to reconnect with nature.
+A road trip around the Olympic Peninsula is the perfect way to reconnect with nature and the best road trip from Seattle for many people.
 Take your car on the Bainbridge Ferry to Bainbridge Island.
 The ferry ticket costs $20.40 (for the vehicle and the driver) and will take you over Elliott Bay, offering stunning views of the water during one of the best Seattle road trips.

 From Bainbridge Island, head south on Highway 305 and cross Hood Canal Floating Bridge.
 Get onto the Olympic Highway (Highway 101), which will take you on a picturesque drive past Discovery Bay and the west side of Sequim Bay.

 Spend the night at the quaint coastal town of Port Angeles at a place like Port Angeles Inn during one of the short road trips from Seattle.
 It has a bustling marina and beautiful natural landscapes you can explore in the morning before you head out on the road again.
 You can also look at my full list of where to stay in Olympic National Park.